Karen Elzinga Artist Bio

 Where have you previously lived and where do you currently live?

 I have only ever lived in Australia, l was born and bred in a country town called Cobram on the border of Victoria and NSW.
 There l lived for 19 years until l moved to Sydney's Northern Beaches (Manly).
-Later l moved to Noosa on Sunshine Coast, and now reside in Sippy Downs also on the Sunshine Coast.
+Later l moved to the Sunshine Coast, where l still now reside.

 When, where, and/or why did you begin to take interest in art?

 When l was living in Sydney around 19 years old, l worked as a pharmacy assistant in Mona Vale, the pharmacy was owned by artist painter Janet Palmer who turned half of her pharmacy into selling art supplies.
-One day l saw a magazine containing a picture l just loved, so l decided to give it a crack, and it wasn't to bad.
+One day l saw a magazine containing a picture l just loved, so l decided to give it a crack, and it wasn't to bad for a 19 year old's first real painting attempt outside of high school.
 This is the painting below.

 From there l just continued to find art l enjoyed and l used my eye to transfer it onto fabric, then l would copy it, l wasn't selling anything at this stage, it was just for my own wall.
 This one below was my 3rd painting l ever did around 20 yrs old.